Unboxed-Software/solana-course/content/durable-nonces.md

   const nonceAccountAfterAdvancing = await connection.getAccountInfo(nonceKeypair.publicKey);
   const nonceAfterAdvancing = NonceAccount.fromAccountData(nonceAccountAfterAdvancing!.data).nonce;

-  // We can see that the nonce did not advanced, because the error was in the nonce advance instruction assert.equal(nonceBeforeAdvancing, nonceAfterAdvancing);
+  // We can see that the nonce did not advance, because the error was in the nonce advance instruction assert.equal(nonceBeforeAdvancing, nonceAfterAdvancing);
 });
 ```